Jake Fishman

-He was on the roster for Team Israel at the 2017 World Baseball Classic, and is slated to play for the team at the 2023 World Baseball Classic in Miami in March 2023.
+He was on the roster for Team Israel at the 2017 World Baseball Classic, and played for the team at the 2023 World Baseball Classic.
 In 2019 he obtained Israeli citizenship, and pitched for Team Israel in baseball at the 2020 Summer Olympics in Tokyo, in the summer of 2021.
 He made his MLB debut with the Miami Marlins in, 2022.
 He elected to become a free agent in November 2022, and signed a minor league deal with the Oakland Athletics in December 2022.

 In high school, in 2013 he was named to the Hockomock League All-Star First Team, and to the Massachusetts All-Star Team.
 In college, in 2016 with the Union Dutchmen, Fishman led all of college baseball with an 0.41 ERA.
 He was named the Liberty League's Pitcher of the Year, Player of the Year, All-Liberty League First Team both as a pitcher and as a utility player, and a D3baseball.com All-American.